Blinatumomab (Blincyto)

 What are the potential side effects?

 Blincyto targets the CD19 molecule, which, while present on leukemic B cells, is also present on normal B cells.
-As a result, Blincyto can kill normal B cells, increasing the risk of serious infections.
-Other common side effects of Blincyto include fever, headache, low white blood cell count, low red blood cell count, low platelet count, abnormal liver blood tests, inflammation of the pancreas, and reactions related to the infusion.
-Some side effects, such as cytokine release syndrome (CRS) or neurological toxicities, can become serious or life-threatening.
-Patients and caregivers receive careful instructions to monitor for signs and symptoms related to CRS and neurological toxicities.
-Both conditions are managed by the health care provider.
+As a result, Blincyto can kill normal B cells, increasing the risk of serious infections..
+Other side effects, such as pancreatitis, cytokine release syndrome (CRS), neurological toxicities, and tumor lysis syndrome can become serious or life-threatening.
+Patients and caregivers receive careful instructions to monitor for signs and symptoms related to these side effects, and each of these conditions are managed by the health care provider.

 Cytokine release syndrome (CRS)